webqit/oohtml/README.md

 ## Data Plumbing

-Components often need to manage, or be managed by, dynamic data.
+Components often need to manage, and be managed by, dynamic data.
 That could get pretty problematic and messy if all of that should go on DOM nodes as direct properties:

 <details><summary>Example</summary>